ernoma/liki3d/README.md

 You can see the application running at the http://liki3d.herokuapp.com/ page.
 The application visualizes the information mainly as 3D icons on the map.
-The icons can be obtained from http://liki3d.herokuapp.com/3d/models.html or via cloning this repository and use them under <a href="https://creativecommons.org/licenses/by/4.0/deed.en" target="_blank">CC-BY 4.0 -license</a>.
+The icons can be obtained from http://liki3d.herokuapp.com/3d/models.html or via cloning this repository and used under <a href="https://creativecommons.org/licenses/by/4.0/deed.en" target="_blank">CC-BY 4.0 -license</a>.